 As a result of whitening teeth with strips is temporary, you should try other permanent tooth whitening procedures according to your dentist’s suggestion.

-Whether you can use whitening strips with retainer depends on your orthodontist and types of retainer you are using.
+Whether you can use whitening strips with a retainer depends on your orthodontist and the types of retainer you are using.
 So, consult with your orthodontist regarding this.

 Retainers are used after treatment with braces is completed.
 They hold your teeth in position so that they can’t go back to the old position.
 A retainer can be fixed or removable.
 You can’t use whitening strips with fixed retainers.